gcsescience.com 5 gcsescience.com

 Sodium Thiosulfate and dilute Hydrochloric Acid be Measured?

 HCl + sodium thiosulfate sodium chloride + sulfur

 dioxide + sulfur + water.

-The reaction is usually carried out in a flask placed on a
+This reaction is usually carried out in a flask placed on a piece

-seen through the solution in the flask.
-As the flask
+through the solution in the flask.
+As the solution in the flask

 becomes more and more cloudy, the cross gets harder to see.